 Where it could fall a little short is that it isn’t always a good option for carrying heavy loads or walking over steep inclines.
 This stems from the fact that it is a flexible shoe.
 Great for comfort, but not always ideal for other things.

 The shoes that we are reviewing are the waterproof ones, though both are available.
 The waterproof shoes still have a suede leather and mesh body, but they also have M Select DRY seals.
 This seals out the water and lets moisture escape so that you stay drier when on the move.
 In short, it isn’t so much that they stop water from reaching you, though there is some of that.
 They do prevent a lot of it, but if water gets in, it will eliminate the water that is there without bothering the socks.
+We also have a list of the best boot waterproofing products that you might like to check.

 When it comes to breathability, you should expect these shoes to perform very well.
 They have a fair amount of mesh all along the sides and on the top.
 Waterproof shoes will always have less breathability.
 It’s kind of a “side effect”.